Noncommutative analysis of Hermite expansions: Bochner-Riesz means for Hermite operator

-Conclusion (iii) is a consequence of Proposition \ref{prop:Phix-x in Lp M C0} and Theorem \ref{tc}.
-This finishes the proof. \end{proof} Let us now consider a deeper insight into the case of $d=1$.
-As we have pointed out in Remark \ref{thd} that if $\alpha$ below the critical index $1/6$, the strong type $(p,p)$ stated in Theorem \ref{t6} usually fail even in the scalar case.
-However, we can improve this result by proving Theorem \ref{local} belew, which is the noncommutative analogue of Stein's theorem \cite{Stein1958} for Bochner-Riesz means associated with Hermite operator.
-To this end, we need the following elementary inequality whose proof can be found in \cite{P2}. \begin{lem} \rm For $a, b \in\mathcal N$ with $b \ge 0$, the following estimate holds.
+(iii) The pointwise convergence results can be obtained as a byproduct of the previous maximal inequalities through a standard verification, see e.g. \cite[Section 7]{HLX}.
+So we omit the proof. \end{proof} Let us now consider a deeper insight into the one-dimensional case.
+If $\alpha$ is smaller than the critical index $1/6$, Theorem \ref{t6} (ii) usually fail even in the scalar case (see \cite{T1}).
+However, we can improve this result by proving Theorem \ref{local} below, which is the noncommutative analogue of Stein's theorem \cite{Stein1958} for Bochner-Riesz means associated to Hermite operator. \begin{thm} \rm Assume that $d=1$ and $\alpha>1/3\big|1/2-1/p\big|$.
+Then for any $f\in L_{p}(\mathcal{N})$ with $1< p<\infty$, we have